LiliBruk2/100-days-of-code/r1-log.md

 ### Day 26: April 17, 2018

 **Today's Progress**:

-+Portfolio - Getting down to the home stretch of the portfolio.
+* Portfolio - Getting down to the home stretch of the portfolio.
 Most of the big parts (structure, component behavior, style) are done.
 Today tweaked things like line-heights and width of p elements to promote readability.
-+FOSS - did a lot of research of FOSS projects out there that need contributions.
+* FOSS - did a lot of research of FOSS projects out there that need contributions.
 Opened up my first PR to the "First Contributions" project.
 Nothing more than adding my name to a markdown file but still a great first pr experience..!

 **Thoughts**: Going to my first real hackathon this weekend!